sjbennett123/polarlarp/content/monster_manual/national/attercob.md

 Movement: Wandering
 Inteligence: Normal
 Society: Hive Queen
+Motivation:
+  - Build the Web
+  - Support the Queen
-Motivation: Build the Web, Support the Queen,  kill Bullywugs
+  - kill Bullywugs
 armor: Natural (12)
+offensive_abilities:
-offensive_abilities: 'May Possess Skills as PC Physical Web x3 (May Use as Paste of Stickiness)  Duration of Physical Web: 10 Minutes '
+  - "May Possess Skills as PC"
+  - "Physical Web x3 (May Use as Paste of Stickiness)"
+  - "Duration of Physical Web: 10 Minutes"
 defensive_abilities: 'Add Character Body '
 vulnerabilities: ''
 spells: By Skills